wada314/puroro/readme.md

     - Naming of the other implementations.
 Consider using a type generator class
     - Support the `allocator_api`.
 Waiting for the `String` support
     - RPCs / services
+    - Deserializer vulnerbility: Need to limit the recursion depth

 ## subcrates